-We are excited to present Grads Give Back, the annual day of service for BC graduate students!
-We are proud of all of our graduate students who volunteer their time to serve as men and women for others.
+We are proud of all of our graduate students who volunteered their time to serve as men and women for others.

 Grads Give Back is an annual event, co-sponsored by the Office of Graduate Student Life and the Graduate Student Association (GSA) which aims to engage BC graduate and professional students in our local community.